strokinmasi/algorithm_visualizer/DEVLOG.md

 Notes/

 Now that we have basic stable functionality for the visualizer, we need some more advanced visuals.
-For this I will be using material UI, and I have installed it now.
+For this I will be using Material UI, and I have installed it now.
 I will be including goals in each log from now on, this log was just a simple workflow update.

 Goals/

-- need to implement material ui to current components :
+- need to implement Material ui to current components :
     - I need to create a neat and unqiue page design that will hold my creation
     - I need to create a visual toolbar for all the buttons
     - I need to create smaller and more visually pleasing nodes